 You can export your private keys, and import bitcoins or altcoins from paper wallets.

-It is available now on iOS mobile/tablet, Chrome & Firefox Extensions, and MAC/Linux desktop versions.
+It is available now on Android and iOS.

 It is an open source and well-established Bitcoin wallet with an active developer community that is always innovating.